WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 The _computational throughput_ $T(S)$ of any consensus system depends on three factors:

 1. The computational power of each _consensus participant_ (those able to select transactions which are _written_ to the shared state).^[Note that participants who are only allowed to _verify_ state, but not participate in _creating_ it, are not considered consensus _participants_.
-Instead, they are called state _verifiers_.]
+Instead, they are called state _validators_.]
 2. The amount of time the consensus algorithm considers messages to be lost (the _timeout_ period).
 3. The consensus _threshold_ the consensus algorithm uses to decide whether consensus has been reached (e.g. "how big of a quorum is required").